mongodb/mongo-c-driver/doc/mongoc_read_prefs_t.rst

 Synopsis
 --------

-:symbol:`mongoc_read_prefs_t <mongoc_read_prefs_t>` provides an abstraction on top of the MongoDB connection read prefences.
+:symbol:`mongoc_read_prefs_t` provides an abstraction on top of the MongoDB connection read prefences.
 It allows for hinting to the driver which nodes in a replica set should be accessed first.

 You can specify a read preference mode on connection objects, database objects, collection objects, or per-operation.
 Generally, it makes the most sense to stick with the global default, ``MONGOC_READ_PRIMARY``.
 All of the other modes come with caveats that won't be covered in great detail here.